autocorr/faust_line_imaging/docs/source/recipes.rst

 To alleviate memory requirements, the pipeline may be run on individual intervals or "chunks" in frequency.
 The chunked configs may be created from a normal instance using :meth:`faust_imaging.ImageConfig.duplicate_into_chunks`.
-Note that currently this chunking requires that the ".sumwt" file of the full-bandwidth dirty cube exist, so :meth:`faust_imaging.ImageConfig.make_dirty_cube` must be run beforehand.

 .. code-block:: python

    # Initialize an image configuration instance with the desired properties.
    full_config = ImageConfig(...)
-   # Create 10 chunks with properties inherited from the above, full instance.
+   # Create 4 chunks with properties inherited from the above, full instance.
-   # Note that the `*_dirty.sumwt` image file from the full run must exist
-   # for the frequency interval determination.
+   # Note that if a ".sumwt" file does not exist, a dirty image will be
+   # made of a small field in order to calculate it first.
-   chunked_configs = full_config.duplicate_into_chunks(nchunks=10)
+   chunked_configs = full_config.duplicate_into_chunks(nchunks=4)
    # Standard pipeline processing may now proceed on each chunked config.
    for config in chunked_configs:
         config.run_pipeline(ext='clean')
    # Concatenate the final cube products into contiguous versions.
-   merge_chunked_configs(chunked_configs, ext='clean')
+   im_exts = ('mask', 'residual', 'image', 'image.pbcor.common')
+   concat_chunked_cubes(chunked_configs, ext='clean', im_exts=im_exts)

-Note that in principle ``tclean`` run with parameter the ``chankchunks=-1`` applies a similar serial processing of frequency ranges, but problems persist.
+Note that while in principle running ``tclean`` with the parameter ``chankchunks=-1`` applies a similar serial processing of frequency ranges, unfortunately problems persist.
 The most serious issues observed are that the final concatentation step in ``tclean`` can segfault, and that copying the internal mask files using ``makemask`` also frequently fails for large image cubes.

 Manually setting the RMS